plusangel/NTP-client/readme.md

 # NTP client

 This is a C++ class that implements a NTP client.
 It has been tested with a chrony server.
+I have also included a sample of my chrony.conf file where I have setup a local server and client for my experiments.

 ### build
 First create an empty directory inside your working folder: